gregmsanderson/live-beats-aws-multi-region/README.md

 2. Live Beats uses GitHub for authentication.
 [Create a GitHub OAuth app](https://github.com/settings/applications/new).
 Give it a name.
 Set its Homepage URL to e.g `http://abcdefghi12345.awsglobalaccelerator.com` and its authorization callback URL to `http://abcdefghi12345.awsglobalaccelerator.com/oauth/callbacks/github`.
 Click the green button.
 You will be shown its client ID.
 Click the button below that to _Generate a new client secret_.

-You can now update the two placeholder secrets `arn:` noted earlier.
-For example:
+You can now update the two placeholder secrets `arn:` noted earlier:

 ```bash
 aws secretsmanager update-secret --secret-id "arn:aws:secretsmanager...the-github-client-id-one" --secret-string "your-github-client-id"